radutopala/onemcp/README.md

 ## Progressive Discovery Workflow

-The recommended workflow for Claude:
+The recommended workflow for LLMs:

 1. **Search for tools**: Use `tool_search` with filters to find relevant tools
 2. **Get detailed schemas**: Use `detail_level: "full_schema"` for tools you plan to use